DEFRA/defra-ai-sdlc/pages/getting-started/workflow.md

 ### Key stages of the workflow

 - **Product or service idea** - This represents the problems you need to solve for your users using existing service design and user research techniques
-- **Prompt to generate requirements documents and designs** - Use advanced models, such as the latest "thinking" models, to generate requirements documentation (features, user stories, data models, etc.) from your clearly defined ideas
+- **Prompt to generate requirements documents and designs** - Use advanced models, such as the latest "thinking" models, to generate requirements documentation (features, user stories, data models) from your clearly defined ideas
 - **Create a new feature branch in git** - This workflow uses traditional git branching strategies for code versioning.
-Git is a simple proven technique that you can use to manage AI generated changes
+Git is a simple proven technique that helps you manage AI generated changes
 - **Take requirements and prompt to generate code** - Use the requirements from the previous step to prompt the Artificial Intelligence Coding Assistants (AICAs) to generate code
 - **Take requirements and prompt to generate tests** - Generate tests from the same product requirements in the Coding Assistant.
 This makes sure the business logic defined in the requirements are tested independently from the code generation
 - **Prompt to refactor as necessary** - You can also prompt additional refactoring of the code at this point